Looking to visit Santander, Spain? Here’s how to spend a perfect 48 hours in the city.

 HOW TO GET TO, FROM, AND AROUND SANTANDER

-Being a smaller city, it is easy for a tourist to travel around Santander.
+When you visit Santander, you’ll be surprised at how easy it is for a tourist to travel around Santander.
 Local buses are frequent to almost all points of the city and its beaches, small ferries operate to outlying beaches and suburbs such as Pedreña, while taxis operate within the city.

 It’s worth noting Uber is not currently available in Santander.